-The Sculpture Department at SUNY New Paltz invites students that are willing to challenge the conventions and parameters of the field while articulating an individual vision through experimentation, inquiry, rigorous making, and risk-taking.
+The Sculpture department at SUNY New Paltz invites students to challenge the conventions and parameters of the field while articulating an individual vision through experimentation, inquiry, rigorous making, and risk taking.

 The State University of New York at New Paltz (SUNY New Paltz) is located in the Hudson Valley, 90 miles (or 1 1/2 hours) north of New York City, and is close to other major sculpture sites including: Storm King Art Center, Socrates Sculpture Park, Art Omi, DIA Beacon, and Mass MOCA.
 The abundant local resources, as well as an extensive visiting artist lecture series, provide students with comprehensive exposure to contemporary art.
 Students are encouraged to use the local resources for fieldwork or independent study.

 Several Sculpture students have completed fieldwork with area artists such as Judy Pfaff, Jean Shin, Robert Morris, and Martin Puryear, as well as interned at theSculpture Center NYC, Hudson Valley Center for Contemporary Art, and theWomen's Studio Workshop.
 Similarly, the Sculpture faculty have worked closely with the on-campus Center for International Programs to attract Fulbright scholars, offer new study-abroad opportunities (such as the Grand Tour 2007) and encourage undergraduate students to utilize the Center for a semester of study abroad.